Symmetry-Aware Transformer Training for Automated Planning: Symmetry-Aware Training

-The final training loss becomes the weighted sum $L = w_1 \cdot \predloss + w_2 \cdot \attloss + w_3 \cdot \hidloss$.
-Here, $\predloss$ is the standard next-token prediction loss (cross-entropy for plan generation, MSE for heuristic prediction) while $w_1$, $w_2$, and $w_3$ are hyperparameters that control the relative importance of each component.
+We combine these with the standard prediction loss: $L = w_1 \cdot \predloss + w_2 \cdot \attloss + w_3 \cdot \hidloss$.
+Here, $\predloss$ is the next-token prediction loss (cross-entropy for plan generation, MSE for heuristic prediction), and $w_1$, $w_2$, and $w_3$ are hyperparameters controlling the importance of each component.
 We set all $w_i$ to 1 in our experiments.
-By minimizing this combined objective, the model is incentivized to predict correct actions or heuristic values, while simultaneously learning attention patterns and hidden state features that are robustly equivariant to object name variations.
-For predicting heuristics with our encoder-only architecture, we feed $\sum_N X^{(N)}_{[:d_k]}$ instead of $\sum_N X^{(N)}$ to the readout MLP to obtain the final heuristic prediction, see Figure~\ref{fig:dl_encoder}.
-We additionally address Limitation~2 by always fully randomizing names for objects.
+Minimizing this objective incentivizes the model to predict correct actions or heuristic values while learning attention patterns and hidden state features that are equivariant to object name variations.
+For predicting heuristics with our encoder-only architecture, we feed $\sum_N X^{(N)}_{[:d_k]}$ instead of $\sum_N X^{(N)}$ to the readout MLP to obtain the final heuristic prediction (Figure~\ref{fig:dl_encoder}).
+We additionally address Limitation~2 by always fully randomizing object names.

-\mypar{Summary of Our Architectures} We introduce two new models: an encoder-only architecture for heuristic prediction and an encoder-decoder architecture for plan generation.
-Both share weights across layers, a technique inspired by the GNNs of \inlinecite{stahlberg-et-al-icaps2022}, to reduce the number of parameters.
-Also, both models use the contrastive loss described above to ignore object names.
-Thus, our heuristic model is a permutation-equivariant, shared-weight encoder, while the plan generation model adds a shared-weight decoder with NoPE positional encodings for length generalization.
+\mypar{Summary of Our Architectures} We introduce two symmetry-aware transformers: $\text{SymT}^{\text{E}}$, an encoder-only architecture for heuristic prediction, and $\text{SymT}^{\text{ED}}$, an encoder-decoder architecture for plan generation.
+Inspired by the GNNs of \inlinecite{stahlberg-et-al-icaps2022}, both share weights across layers to reduce the number of parameters, see Table~\ref{tab:parameters}.
+This is strictly necessary; otherwise $L_{\text{hid}}$ would collapse to a trivial solution for slices of hidden states in non-final layers.
+Both models use the contrastive loss described above to ignore object names.
+Thus, our heuristic model is a permutation-equivariant, shared-weight encoder, and our plan generation model extends it with a shared-weight decoder using NoPE positional encodings for length generalization.